shariq1989/cookbook/content/recipe/orange-chicken.md

 #### What equipment do I need to make this recipe?

-* 2 Large bowls
+* 2 Mixing bowls
 * 2 Rimmed baking sheets
 * 2 Wire racks
 * A colander
 * A [dutch oven](https://amzn.to/3qK1Llq)
 * A [food thermometer](https://amzn.to/38BMn44)
 * A slotted spoon
-* A heavy-bottomed pan
+* A heavy-bottomed pan or wok

 #### Can I make this recipe gluten-free?